Personal injury solicitor discusses physical abuse claims

 However, assault is not just a criminal offence but it is possible to bring a civil claim for assault/trespass and also for false imprisonment.
-I have brought a number of such claims for victims of assault in my career whilst representing victims of both physical abuse and also sexual abuse against various institutions, including churches and schools.
+I have brought a number of such claims for victims of assault in my career whilst representing victims of both and also sexual abuse against various institutions, including churches and schools.

 A civil compensation claim could be brought against the staff who allegedly assaulted and imprisoned the man but the reality is that they would be unlikely to be able to afford to pay any damages awarded.
 Therefore, in these sorts of cases, what tends to happen is that any civil claim would be brought against Tesco, as the employer of the staff who allegedly committed the assault they could be liable under the principle of what lawyers call ‘vicarious liability’.